codeadamca/javascript-rebrickable-api/README.md

-# JavaScript with the Rebrickable LEGO API
+# JavaScript with the Rebrickable LEGO® API

 A basic example of using JavaScript and the Rebrickable API.